aomazic/Tanks-Online/TanksGame/README.md

-# Tanks-Online Game Client (ATA Systems)
+# ATA Systems

-A cooperative PVE tower defense bullet hell game built in Unity, featuring multiplayer functionality via a Spring Boot backend.
+A cooperative PVE tower defense bullet hell game built in Unity, featuring multiplayer functionality via a Spring Boot bacekend.

 ## Game Overview

-ATA Systems is a challenging tower defense experience where players control tanks in an 80s sci-fi military environment.
+Tanks-Online (ATA Systems) is a challenging multiplayer game where players control tanks in an 80s sci-fi military environment inspired by classics like Patlabor and Aliens.
+Players must cooperatively defend against waves of enemies by placing towers strategically while also avoiding direct attacks from mobs.

 Work together with other players to:
 - Defend against waves of enemy attackers
 - Place and upgrade defensive towers strategically
 - Control your tank to directly engage with enemies
 - Survive increasingly difficult challenges

+## Gameplay Concept

+Players will:
+- Control unique tanks with different abilities
+- Strategically place defense towers to fend off enemy waves
+- Coordinate with teammates to survive increasingly difficult encounters
+- Manage resources and upgrade paths for both tanks and towers
+- Navigate environmental hazards while battling enemies

 ## Visual Style

-The game features a pixel art aesthetic with an 80s sci-fi military vibe inspired by classics like Patlabor and Aliens, featuring:
+The game features a pixel art aesthetic with an 80s sci-fi military vibe, featuring:
+- Retro-futuristic tanks and defense systems
 - Detailed pixel art tanks and environments
+- Moody, atmospheric environments
 - Retro-futuristic UI elements
-- Atmospheric lighting and effects
+- Nostalgic visual cues reminiscent of classic sci-fi military media

 ## Current Development Status